3D printing for architects and the architecture industry

 However, 3D printers are not intended to replace designers and model makers, but to empower them by adding a new powerful machine to their toolbox.

-3D scanners and 3D software for architecture
+3D scanners and 3D software for architects and the architecture industry

 3D scanners for architecture